 In 1965 Ken began the practice of burning off dead plant material from the prairie area.
 Previously he would cut it.
 Friends member Phoebe Waugh remembers visiting the Garden in the early 1960s with her young daughter and talking to Ken and she remembers a "hot" prairie with the mowed grass .
 Burning would also prevent the growth and encroachment of trees and shrubs where they were not wanted.
 It also ushered in the more natural arrangement of native plants.
 Phoebe's life took her away from the Garden until 1996 and she was amazed at the changes that had occurred in the Prairie Garden once mowing ceased.
 This practice of burning has continued to the present day, although not with the frequency of earlier times.
 (23) Photo at right: A spring prairie burn in progress.

-While the burns effectively removed dead plant material buildup, it did not control the toughest shrubs such as sumac and oak.
+While the burns effectively removed dead plant material buildup, they did not control the toughest shrubs such as sumac and oak.
 He tried with some success to poison them by cutting the bark and dabbing poison on the cuts; successful, but it produced unsightly dying shrubs.
 His opinion is expressed in this statement:

-"Some of the most persistent “weeds” we have in the Garden.
+"First, I should explain that those shrubs are some of the most persistent “weeds” we have in the Garden.
 We have cut them, burned them, and torn them out by the roots, but in an area as large as ours it has been impossible to eliminate them.
 The truth is that there are still just as many as there were ten years ago.
 Burning, one of the techniques I just mentioned, is now the darling of those who would manipulate ecosystems.
 It is prescribed for maintaining forests and it is said that you cannot have a prairie without fire.
 Many seem to think that fire is a magic word and you have only to burn an area and, presto! you have a prairie.
 I will agree that fire is an important tool in maintaining prairies but my experience is that fire alone will not do the job.
 Fire seems particularly ineffective in controlling sumac and oaks -- two of our greatest problems in the garden."
 (6a)

-The use of fire near the bog area presented it’s own problems as there is an underlying layer of peat.
+The use of fire near the wetland area presented it’s own problems as there is an underlying layer of peat.
 It was a practice of burning the larger accumulations of wood removed during the winter.
 In the 1970s dead elm wood was the main debris removed.
 He and his helpers had to be very careful where they burned it - he had put out many peat fires in the past.
 In November of 1976 someone had started a fire in the Garden and the peat caught fire.
 Ken had to call in five extra men to help dig it out.
 (10) This is still a concern today.
-Cary George was burning brush piles in November 1989 at the edge of the bog and started a peat fire which took some effort to put out.
+Cary George was burning brush piles in November 1989 at the edge of the wetland and started a peat fire which took some effort to put out.
 (17b).
-Photo above: Current Garden Curator Susan Wilkins burning Buckthorn cuttings in the spring in the bog area.
+Photo: Current Garden Curator Susan Wilkins burning Buckthorn cuttings in the spring in the wetland area.

 Eloise Butler did not mulch the paths as they were not as wide in her day, nor did she have large groups walking them.
 Later, Martha Crone used pea-sized gravel (photo right).
 Ken Avery, would speak of the laborious task of hauling the gravel back up the hills after a rain washed it downhill.
 Gardener Cary George would report finding pockets of it some 40 years later.
 Ken would also say that in dry weather the gravel would roll down the hill and be just as dangerous as mud, so he tried wood chips, particularly elm (which were plentiful when Dutch Elm disease was felling many elms).
 The advantage of wood chips was that they were organic, light, and would feel softer underfoot and in the wet areas would prevent the formation of mud and furthermore “its appearance is in harmony with the Garden providing beauty as well as utility" (Ref.
 18) He began using chips in 1960.
 [Years later Cary George found cedar shavings to be the best compromise.]

-The bog community hosted a number of unusual plants which, when located near a path, would frequently be stolen.
+The wetland community hosted a number of unusual plants which, when located near a path, would frequently be stolen.
 One of Ken’s ideas was to create a floating sphagnum bog that could be anchored in the water away from the path.
 He created a raft made of chicken wire and buoyed up by wine bottles that had replaceable caps - “Those of the cheap wines which appears to be preferred by park drinkers.”
 The moss was lifted from the old bog (meaning the quaking bog across Wirth Parkway from the Garden) and tied to the chicken wire.
 The wine bottles came from the daily parking lot clean-up.
 There are no later reports on how long this thing lasted.(13)

 While a certain number of orchids are native to the Garden site, only two exist in the Garden today: The Showy Lady’s-slipper (Cypripedium reginae Walter) and the Greater Yellow Lady’s-slipper (Cypripedium parviflorum Salisb. var. pubescens (Willd.)
 Knight).
 Martha Crone was particularly partial to orchids.
 Her 1951 census lists 25 in the orchis family as present in the Garden.
 Many would die out - frequently due to the difficulty in transplanting these species.
 Ken liked them also and would attempt to reestablish certain of the species.
 Mentioned above in the section on plant experimentation were Fairy Slipper Orchid (Calypso Bulbosa), Adam & Eve orchid (Puttyroot) (Aplectrum hyemale (Muhl. ex Willd.)
 Torr.) and Cranefly orchid.
 (Tipularia unifolia).